Unitary Patent & Unified Patent Court

 The European patent application process, up to and including grant of the European patent by the European Patent Office, is not significantly affected by the introduction of the unitary patent.
 Therefore, in the context of obtaining a unitary patent, the cost of applying for an obtaining a granted European patent is the same as it was before the new system came into effect.

-There is no official fee payable for the grant of a unitary patentrequest for unitary effect, i.e. the request for a unitary patent, that is filed with the European Patent Office.
+There is no official fee payable for the grant of a unitary patent, i.e. the request for unitary effect, that is filed with the European Patent Office.
 Which means that the cost of requesting and obtaining a unitary patent after the European patent has been granted includes only the cost of obtaining a translation of the specification and any service fees for handling the request.

 The translation is provided "for information only", i.e. it should not have any legal effect, and can be provided in any official language of an EU member state, even of those that are not participating in the UP system, like Spanish or Polish.
 If the granted European patent will be validated in Spain or Poland as well, then it may be possible to avoid translation costs entirely by using the same translation for both the Spanish or Polish national validation and the unitary patent.